ZoneMinder/zmeventnotification/hook_example/README.md

 Where `<somepattern>` is the python regexp to filter.
 Example `"(person | car)"`  or `".*"` for all labels

-If you are using YOLO models, you will need the following data files:
+If you are using YOLO models, you will need the following data files (if you followed the installation directions, you already have them):
 * weights: https://pjreddie.com/media/files/yolov3-tiny.weights
 * config:  https://raw.githubusercontent.com/pjreddie/darknet/master/cfg/yolov3-tiny.cfg
 * labels:  https://raw.githubusercontent.com/pjreddie/darknet/master/data/coco.names